University of Rennes: History

-The Duke's University of Brittany
+15th century

-The beginnings of the university in Nantes
+Beginnings in Nantes

 The Duke's University of Brittany was founded by Bertrand Milon on 4 April 1460, on the initiative of Duke Francis II of Brittany, by a papal bull from Pope Pius II, given in Siena.
 This embodied Francis II's wish to assert his independence from the King of France, while universities were being opened on the outskirts of the duchy in Angers in 1432, Poitiers in 1432 and Bordeaux in 1441.
 Created in the form of a studium generale, this university could teach all the traditional disciplines: Arts, Theology, Law and Medicine.
 The student population between the end of the 15th century and the following two centuries grew to a thousand or even 1,500 students, according to the highest estimates.

 A first attempt to move the university from Nantes to Rennes took place at the end of the 16th century.
 King Henry IV sought to punish Nantes, a league town, for its support of the Duke of Mercœur.
 The university was ordered to move to Rennes, a city that had remained loyal to the monarchy, in a letter of patent dated 8 August 1589.
 However, the institution was not moved due to a lack of funding.

+18th century

-Transfer of the university to Rennes
+Transfer to Rennes

 At the beginning of the 18th century, the university entered a phase of decline.
 The city of Nantes was entirely focused on commerce and its elites showed little interest in the university.
 In 1728, the mayor of Nantes, Gérard Mellier, wrote that the Breton university would be better placed "in Rennes, a land of letters, than in Nantes, where only commerce is breathed".
-Consequently, the Faculty of Law of Brittany was transferred to Rennes in 1735, where the Parliament of Brittany was established by decision of King Louis XV.
+Consequently, the Faculty of Law of Brittany was transferred to Rennes in 1735, where the Parlement of Rennes was established by decision of King Louis XV.
 The faculties of literature, theology and medicine were retained in Nantes, but the faculty of medicine was in decline.
-There was subsequently several attempts to transfer the rest of the faculties from Nantes to Rennes, notably in 1778.
+There were subsequently several attempts to transfer the rest of the faculties from Nantes to Rennes, notably in 1778.
 However, the three faculties in Nantes were opposed to this project, pointing out the poor treatment of the Faculty of Law after its transfer to Rennes.